h0ffmann/hoffmagic/src/content/blog/welcome-post.md

 ---
-title: Welcome to HoffMagic Blog
+title: welcome to hoffmagic blog
-slug: welcome-to-hoffmagic-blog
+slug: welcome-to-hoffmagic
 author: Admin
 summary: A warm welcome and introduction to the HoffMagic blog.
 published: true